Naryury Pérez

 Naryury Alexandra Pérez Reveron (born 29 September 1992) is a Venezuelan weightlifter who competes in the +75 kg division from Yaracuy.

+Career

 She won bronze medals at the 2013 and 2014 Pan American Championships and a silver medal at the 2015 Pan American Games.
+In 2015, she was named Most Outstanding Athlete of the Year by the Institute of Sport Yaracuy and regional sports journalists.

 She failed all clean and jerk attempts at the 2016 Olympics and hence did not finish.

-In 2015, she was named Most Outstanding Athlete of the Year by the Institute of Sport Yaracuy and regional sports journalists.
+In February 2024, she won the silver medal in the women's +87 kg event at the Pan American Weightlifting Championships held in Caracas, Venezuela.
+In August 2024, she finished in 8th place in the women's +81 kg event at the 2024 Summer Olympics held in Paris, France.